EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 FTS3 Monitoring

-: A Web interface to  monitor transfers actovity and server parameters
+: A Web interface to  monitor transfers activity and server parameters

 WebFTS

-: A web interface that provides a file transfer and management solution in order to allow users to invoke reliable, managed data transfers on distributed infrastructures
+: A Web interface that provides a file transfer and management solution